marmik87/fend-react-myNeighborhoodMap/README.md

 ## To run this app
 1. Clone/download all files
-2. npm install
+2. install all project dependencies with npm install;
-3. npm run (the app will be running at localhost:3000)
+3. start the development server with npm start (the app will be running at localhost:3000).

 ## About the app
 - The app is showing the list of venues and their associated map.